BlueTriangleG/styleAI/README.md

 4. **AI Analysis**: Backend processes images to extract style features and characteristics
 5. **Results**: User receives personalized style analysis and recommendations
 6. **Outfit Suggestions**: System provides outfit and style suggestions based on analysis
+7. **Visual Preview**: User can see how they would look wearing the recommended styles

 ## Environment Variables